Bg

 A:

 Awake times for a 7 month old tend to be between 2.25 - 3.5 hours long, depending on the length and quantity of their naps.
 Generally, the first awake window of the day is the shortest, so expect that they’ll need 2.25 - 2.5 hours of wakefulness before taking their first nap.
-As the day progresses, your baby will be able to stay awake for longer periods, resulting in the longest window of awake time before bed lasting between 2.75 - 3.5 hours.
-When a baby starts to need close to 3 hours of awake time before the 3rd nap, it’s typically better to drop that nap and transition to a 2-nap schedule.
+As the day progresses, your baby will be able to stay awake for longer periods, resulting in the longest wake window before bed lasting between 2.75 - 3.5 hours.
+When a baby needs close to 3 hours of awake time before the 3rd nap, it’s typically better to drop that nap and transition to a 2-nap schedule.

 Q: How much daytime sleep for a 7 month old?